 Jiang Cheng looked mortified.
 “You say this,” he muttered, “but you hate Jin Zixun, don’t you?
 Shijie told me how you two met—”

 “Should I call Wen Qing here, then?”
 Wei Wuxian cut him off harshly.
 “Should I bring her here so she and I can tell you in what state we found her brother’s body?
 Do you have so little faith in me, Jiang Cheng, that you think I would go around saying such lies just because I dislike one person?”

 “I’ve met Wen Ning before,” Jiang Cheng spoke back.
-“He’s not even an omega!”
+“He’s not even kunze!”

 “He was hiding!
 Wen Ning and Wen Qing have hidden themselves their whole lives, because they knew what they risked if they were ever found out!”